How to Avoid a Half Marathon Meltdown – Rest & Recovery

 Rest and recovery are sometimes understated.
 During the 70s, runners quiet often ran every single day without a break.
 Eventually, if you run every single day with no breaks, you will sustain some type of injury.
 Running is an impact sport.
 Your body is continuously pounding the pavement mile after mile impacting your ligaments, joints, muscles, and bones with each stride.

 Since the 1970s, study after study has been done on injury prevention for runners.
-One of the top reasons for a running relating injury to occur was due to lack of rest or recovery.
+One of the top reasons for a running relating injury to occur was due to a lack of rest or recovery.
 Also, in the top of the list was running while already injured, you would be surprised at how many people still run while they are injured.
 By exploring the physical and mental sides of rest, as well as rest during your training schedule and on race day, we can help shed some light on the area.

 Rest – The Physical Side

 When you run any distance you are breaking down muscles in your body.
 The muscles in your legs need 24 to 48 hours to rebuild.
 If you continuously run, every day, your muscles won’t build as efficiently if you just took a few rest days per week.
 On your rest days you don’t have to be completely idle, just don’t run.
-On one of your rest days during the week try to perform some type of cross training such as weightlifting.
+On one of your rest days during the week try to perform some type of cross-training such as weightlifting.

 Rest – The Mental Side